Ceasing employment

 • reasons for leaving MOP(S) Act employment.

 You can elect to have your feedback provided to your employing parliamentarian.
 In all cases, information provided through the exit interview is collected, stored and treated in the strictest confidence.
-Unless an employee elects to have their feedback provided to their employing parliamentarian, only PWSS will have access to individual interview results.
+Unless an employee elects to have their feedback provided to their employing parliamentarian, only the PWSS will have access to individual interview results.